 - pregnancy, which changes a woman’s hormonal balance and can result in fluid retention

-If you believe you’re experiencing hypervolemia, visit your doctor.
+If you believe you’re experiencing hypervolemia, talk with a doctor.
 They can determine if you’re experiencing this condition.

-First, your doctor will conduct a physical exam.
-The key diagnostic signs of hypervolemia include weight gain and swelling.
+First, a doctor typically conducts a physical exam.
+The key signs of hypervolemia include weight gain and swelling.
 One or more parts of your body may appear swollen, depending on whether or not you have been sitting, lying, or standing before your visit.

-Your doctor is also likely to perform a blood test to check your sodium levels.
-While your body’s total sodium levels will be increased if you have hypervolemia, your sodium levels in the blood work may be high, normal, or low.
+The doctor is also likely to perform a blood test to check your sodium levels.
+While your body’s total sodium levels will looked elevated if you have hypervolemia, your sodium levels in the blood work may be high, normal, or low.

 Performing a sodium test on your urine can help determine if your kidneys are causing your hypervolemia or if there is another cause.

-For renal failure, urinary sodium content is typically greater than 20 milliequivalents per liter (mEq/L), while in cases of heart failure, cirrhosis, and nephrotic syndrome it will be less than 10 mEq/L.
+For renal failure, urinary sodium content is typically greater than 20 milliequivalents per liter (mEq/L), while in cases of heart failure, cirrhosis, and nephrotic syndrome, it is typically less than 10 mEq/L.

-Untreated hypervolemia can cause several complications, some of which are life-threatening.
-These include:
+Untreated hypervolemia can cause several complications, some of which can be life threatening.
+These can include: